- Academic Affairs

 2015 Faculty Community Pilot Grants

-In 2015, the UMB Center for Community Based Engagement and Learning (CBEL) awarded pilot grants to seven teams of faculty and graduate students from across the campus.
+In 2015, the UMB Center for Community-Based Engagement and Learning (CBEL) awarded pilot grants to seven teams of faculty and graduate students from across the University.

 Submitted applications were reviewed by a panel of research faculty from all six professional schools based on the following criteria: